-Securities means any shares, debentures or other instruments irrespective of their form or title issued or authorised to be issued by a profit company.
-The Amendment Bill proposes amending this definition by deleting the words "or other instruments."
+Securities means for the purposes of this Act, means any shares or debentures irrespective of their form or title, issued or authorised to be issued by a profit company.

 Shareholder subject to Section 57(1) means the holder of a share issued by a company and who is entered as such in the certificated or uncertificated securities register as the case may be.